Western Springs Stadium: Speedway

 Western Springs Stadium has been used for speedway since 30 November 1929 when motorcycling (broad siding) was introduced.
 Midget Car racing started in December 1937 with an International race including New Zealand pioneers Ron Roycroft and Geo Smith.
 The first full speedway season started in January 1938.
 With the war years, there was a break until 1944 when speedway with cycling, motor cycling and midget cars became the major entertainment event during the summer months in Auckland.

 The site has hosted many significant events, including qualifying rounds of the Speedway World Championship and the New Zealand Solo Championship on 15 occasions from in 1931 to 1989.

 On 31 March 2012, Western Springs Stadium played host to the opening round of the 2012 Speedway Grand Prix, the first time the Speedway Grand Prix (SGP) has ever been held in New Zealand.
 The 413 m long track was one of the longest tracks ever used in the SGP series.
 The SGP of New Zealand was held in 2012, 2013 and 2014 before being cut from the 2015 Speedway Grand Prix series.
 The speedway announced that 2020/2021 season races are being streamed live on the internet to subscribers of United States–based FloRacing.

 In 2024, the venue celebrated its 95th year of speedway but due to noise complaints and legal action from a local residents group, speedway events have been limited to 12 per season.

+On 22 March 2025, Western Springs Speedway hosted its final speedway meeting.
+The Auckland council made the decision to move all speedway in the stadium to Waikaraka Park, and to renovate Western Springs Stadium.
+Michael Pickens won the final midget race at the Springs, a 96 lap feature event to commemorate the 96-year history of speedway at the venue.
+By December 2025, all open wheel speedway had been moved to Waikaraka Park.